 In June 2018, the FASB issued Accounting Standards UpdateNo.
 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
 This update simplifies the accounting for nonemployee share-based payment transactions by expanding the scope of Topic 718, Compensation-Stock Compensation, to include share-based payment transactions for acquiring goods and services from nonemployees.
-The guidance is effective for annual periods beginning after December 15, 2018, and interim periods within that reporting period.
-The Company is currently evaluating the effect that the updated standard will have on our financial statements.
+The guidance was effective for annual periods beginning after December 15, 2018, and interim periods within that reporting period.
+The Company evaluated and the updated standard had no impact on our financial statements.